adam00jeff/ProgrammingLanguageEnvironment/README.md

 - **Colour Green** "colourgreen" sets the draw colour to green
 - **Colour Blue** "colour blue "sets the draw colour to blue
 - **Colour Reset** "colour reset" resets the draw colour to default (black)
+- **Fill ON** "fillon" fills the current shapes drawn with their current colour
+- **Fill OFF** "filloff" reverts the current shapes drawn to outlines